 Here you'll participate in a cultural tourism program and meet some of the different tribespeople—notably members of the Mbugwe, Iraqw, Gorowa, Irangi, Chagga, and Maasai.
 The exciting thing is that each day the tour offers a different cultural immersion depending on the activities going on in the village.
 Examples include visiting local farms and the homes of working families who produce everything from homemade banana beer to palm oil.

-Day 4: Ngorongoro Game Drive
+Day 4: Ngorongoro Full-Day Game Drive

 Due to its closed ecosystem, the Ngorongoro Crater is one of the most biodiverse spots in Tanzania

 After breakfast, head down to the crater's base for a full-day, 4WD tour around Ngorongoro.
 There will be ample opportunities to spot exotic wildlife throughout the day.
 This area, which is one of the Seven Natural Wonders of Africa, is home to over 20,000 large animals.
-Here you can spot buffaloes, elephants, lions, cheetahs, leopards, hippos, hyenas, jackals, ostriches, warthogs, and vast herds of gazelles.
+Here you can spot buffalo, elephants, lions, cheetahs, leopards, hippos, hyenas, jackals, ostriches, warthogs, and vast herds of gazelles.
 Also, thanks to anti-poaching patrols, the crater is one of the few places in East Africa where visitors are sure to see black rhinos.

 Plan your trip to Tanzania